 Job interviews are dreadful things.
-Most job seekers refer to it as the worst part of the job search, but unfortunately, it is the most important part.
+Most job seekers refer to it as the worst part of the job search.
+Unfortunately, it is the most important part.
 Awesome resume and cover letter might get you an interview, but once you have to look the recruiters in the eye and convince them to hire you, it’s easy to lose your nerve.

 Although we’re not saying you shouldn’t rehearse or prepare – that would be unwise.